Local Government

 Questions over authorship and anonymous page

-Following separate reporting that ruffled feathers, Earlier in the week, SARS Cymru director Ajay Owen posted publicly that he had created a new page called Clear Line News.
+Following separate reporting that ruffled feathers, earlier in the week, SARS Cymru director Ajay Owen posted publicly that he had created a new page called Clear Line News.
 But soon after the defamatory article appeared, Mr Owen stated on Facebook that he had “sold the page for £10” to a person named “Tomos”, but in private messages told Mr Sinclair he “agreed with the article”.
-The Herald understands that only two individuals—Mr Owen and one other—had publicly connected themselves to the page before the article was published.
+The Herald understands that only one individuals—Mr Owen—had publicly connected himself to page before the article was published.

 Ajay Owen has previously criticised The Herald’s editor for reports about him, and said he wanted to start his own news page

-Only two posts have appeared on the page: a short item about taxi enforcement, and the piece targeting Mr Sinclair.
+Initially, only two posts appeared on the page: a short item about taxi enforcement, and the piece targeting Mr Sinclair.
+A few more have since been added.

 Another local resident, Sally Nolan, who previously featured in Herald court reporting, also shared the article publicly, writing: “Absolutely fantastic… please share everyone and let’s make this go viral.”
-Private messages between Ms Nolan and Mr Sinclair also appeared in the anonymous article.
+Private messages between Ms Nolan and Mr Sinclair also appeared in the anonymous article, but were later removed.

 Police report, legal actions and data concerns

 Following the publication and rapid spread of the article, Mr Sinclair filed a police report on Sunday evening alleging harassment and malicious communications.
-He has also issued separate Pre-Action Protocol letters to Neyland Town Council, Ms Nolan and Mr Owen.
+He has also issued separate Pre-Action Protocol letters to Ms Nolan and Mr Owen.

 Herald statement